att-innovate/firework/README.md

 - **<a href="https://www.altera.com/support/training/course/oqsys1000.html">Introduction to Qsys</a>**
 - **<a href="https://www.altera.com/support/training/course/oqsyscreate.html">Creating a System Design with Qsys</a>**

-Leaving this section, you should have a solid grasp on writing behavioral and structural Verilog, going from design entry to a generated programming file using Quartus Prime, writing Verilog testbenches, running gate-level simulations using ModelSim-Intel FPGA for functional verification, using Qsys to build complete digital systems.
+Leaving this section, you should have a solid grasp on writing behavioral and structural Verilog, going from design entry to a generated programming file using Quartus Prime, writing Verilog testbenches, running gate-level simulations using ModelSim (for functional verification), and using Qsys to build complete digital systems.
 Static timing analysis is also an important step in the design process, but I'll be honest I skipped this step.
-I was pretty confident that wherever the critical path in my design may be, it would meet basic timing requirements (and luckily I was right).
+I was pretty confident that the various paths in my design would meet basic timing requirements, and luckily I was right.
 Unless you have experience building sophisticated digital circuits, I don't recommend skipping this step.

 ##### RocketBoards.org